-It has 2 stories above the ground and 1 underground story, and the looks is modern.
+It has two stories above the ground and one underground story.

-is a garden in the east part of the site of Kokyo, and is call
+Kokyo East Garden is a garden in the east part of the site of Kokyo.

 This area also is surrounded by moats.

-There are Japanese gardens, Edo Castle ruin, a few historical constructions, a museum and other spots.
+There are Japanese gardens, Edo Castle ruins, a few historical constructions, a museum and other spots.

 The entrances are Oote-mon Gate, Hirakawa-mon Gate and Kitahanebashi-mon Gate.